 Bad things happen sometimes.
 If your eCommerce website runs into issues, you or your web developer should be able to access error and log files to quickly investigate and debug the problem.

 Recommendation: A modern control panel, such as cPanel, gives you quick access to these files so that you can identify problems with your hosting.

 An eCommerce website is usually more complex to build and manage than a typical website.
 By choosing a hosting plan that offers a combination of dedicated resources with simple administration, dependable security and the ability to support growth, you can build an online store that exceeds customer expectations.

-We had all of this in mind when we created GoDaddy Business Hosting.
+We had all of this in mind when we created GoDaddy Web Hosting Plus.
 It combines the dedicated resources and power of a VPS hosting plan with the easy-to-use features of a shared hosting plan, and we think it’s perfect for eCommerce websites.
-Explore the benefits of GoDaddy’s business hosting and try it out for yourself.
+Explore the benefits of GoDaddy’s Web Hosting Plus and try it out for yourself.